 Next time you hit up your favorite vintage shop, try looking for a pair of jeans that are around two sizes too big.
 The extra room will create the most flattering and loosely lived-in pair of cutoffs.

 2. Remember to measure the inseam.

 It’s key to measure the inseam of your denim to determine your best length.
-You typically want to leave about 3” at the inseam, but you can go longer or shorter depending on what works on you.
+You typically want to leave about 3 inches at the inseam, but you can go longer or shorter depending on what works on you.
 This is where most DIY disasters happen; you quickly chop your jeans without keeping in mind that the inseam needs to be a smidge longer to create a natural and appropriate angled look.
-So remember: determine the length of your inseam and then cut at angle to make the outer seams a bit shorter.
+So remember: Determine the length of your inseam and then cut at an angle to make the outer seams a bit shorter.